How to tackle moss in your lawn

 First, it’s good to know what you’re dealing with before launching into action.
 So, what exactly is moss?
 Moss is a very small nonflowering plant; despite popular belief, it’s not a fungus.
 Unlike most plants, mosses don’t have a root system and can’t transport water internally, so they don’t grow tall.
 This pesky plant also releases spores in April and September, so tackling the problem before then is a good idea to stop it from spreading.

-Why is it on my lawn?
+Why is moss growing on my lawn?

 Contrary to what many people think, moss doesn’t kill off the grass; its appearance usually signifies that conditions aren’t ideal for grass growth and that seeds sown have failed for one reason or another.
 Moss thrives in damp and shaded areas, so try to keep your lawn as well-drained and free from the shade as possible or use a seed mix that can better withstand drought or flooding.